sidali-dev/skycast/README.md

    ```bash
    flutter pub get
    ```
-3. Create a `.env` file in the root directory and add your OpenWeatherMap API key:
+3. Create a `.env` file in the root directory and add your weatherapi API key from https://www.weatherapi.com/:
    ```
    WEATHER_API_KEY=your_api_key_here
    ```